Analyzing Files

 Analysis

 When you start the analysis, one or several virtual machines with pre-installed software will be run.
-The number of VMs depends on the number of OS versions or application versions you have selected.
+The number of virtual machines depends on the number of OS versions or application versions you have selected.

-All events related to the file behavior on a virtual machine are monitored to trace any suspicious activity.
+All events related to file behavior on a virtual machine are monitored to detect any suspicious activity.
 All processes on a guest OS are logged to the API Log.
 The analyzer uses a list of rules to categorize these processes.

-Dr.Web vxCube analyzer interacts with a hypervisor, rather than with a guest OS, and does not use any additional software on the host operating system, for example, drivers that hook functions.
-Thus, during analysis, the sample cannot detect hooks.
+The Dr.Web vxCube analyzer interacts with a hypervisor and does not use any additional software in the guest operating system (for example, drivers that hook functions).
+Thus, during analysis, the sample cannot detect or remove hooks.

 Virtual machines connect to the internet through a dedicated proxy server.
 This helps fully analyze the virus behavior, especially if its functioning depends on downloading data from the internet.